G00293495/DigitalRainCPP/index.md

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/rainheader.png" width="400" height="300">

-- The <random> library is used for random number generation, which will be used to generate rainfall. <mmsytem.h> is used for playing sounds which will be used when the application is started up and a certain option is chosen within the console. <vector> is like a reziable array, and this will be used for my screen in which the DigitalRain will be printed on.
+- The <random> library is used for random number generation, which will be used to generate rainfall.
+- <mmsytem.h> is used for playing sounds which will be used when the application is started up and a certain option is chosen within the console.
+- <vector> is like a reziable array, and this will be used for my screen in which the DigitalRain will be printed on.
+- "Rain.h" is my custom header file, containing class and function definitions related to the rain simulation.
+- <iostream> provides input and output stream functionality (e.g., std::cout, std::cin).
+- <cstdlib> – includes all the standard library functions like memory allocation, process control, and random number generation.
+- <thread> – Supports multithreading operations, allowing concurrent execution of functions in my programme.
+- <chrono> – Provides time-related utilities for measuring execution time, delays, and time points.
+- <windows.h> – A Windows-specific header providing access to the Windows API for system functions.

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/includes.png" width="400" height="300">